orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Retry failed workflows

-If the workflow has failed due to one of the task failure after exhausting the retries for the task, the workflow can still be resumed by calling the retry.
+If the workflow has failed due to one of the task failures after exhausting the retries for the task, the workflow can still be resumed by calling the retry.

 ```java
 To Do